conaticus/click/README.md

 - Run `cargo run --release install package` or `cargo run --release install package@version`

 **IMPORTANT ⚠️**
 In order for the symlinks to work you need to use the `--preserve-symlinks` flag when running `node myfile.js`.
-If development continues I'll make this easier so you don't have to do this extra step!
+You can also use the command `click exec myfile.js`

 ## How fast?